Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Focus on cash flow and profit and revenue
 Improving existing products

+ex: Ericsson 5G

 #### Horizon 2
 Find new opportunities that could bring cash flow and become significant revenue streams Example adjecent markets or new customer segments
 Goal is to turn these new opportunities into Horizon 1 businesses

+ex: Ericsson phones in the past

 ### Horizon 3
 Look at trends and future innovations
-Plant seed for future growth
+Plant seed for future growth by investing in R&D

+ex: AI research R&D

 #### ADVANTAGES
 More "real applicable"
 Easy to grasp
+Growth model that focuses on

 #### Disadvantages